sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 - Status code on success: ``201``

-- Returns: the new draft deposit metadata including new URL location.
-Please note that the returned JSON object contains also the URL of the file bucket used for the deposit.
-Also note that the URL of the draft deposit, needed for setting deposit metadata, will end in '/draft/'
+- Returns: the new draft deposit metadata including new URL of the object.

 - Notes: you cannot change the community the deposit resides in after you have created the deposit.